4d55397500/tensorlib/README.md

 ### Docs

 Proper docs to be written.
+As mentioned in an issue will try to use [Hawkmoth](https://hawkmoth.readthedocs.io/en/latest/).

 ### Design